Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Select the Control Wizards Tool Button (the button with a magic wand icon) to activate it.

-6. Draw a rectangle large enough to accommodate the size of the Worksheet you need to leave about a quarter of an inch space on all four sides of the Form.
+6. Draw a rectangle large enough to accommodate the size of the Worksheet you need.
+Leave about a quarter of an inch space on all four sides of the Form.
 A sample image is given below for reference:

 This action will display a list of Objects that can be inserted into the Unbound Object Frame.